rkillickdev/plan-it-go/README.md

 ![PlanIt-Go home page destinations carousel](docs/features/pp4-features-destinations-carousel.png)

 The aim of this section is to allow users to browse and draw inspiration.
 Clicking on each carousel card display information about the featured destination in a large modal window.
-From here, they can follow a link to browse places for this specific destination.
+From here, they can follow a 'Things To Do' link for this specific destination.
 Throughout, the user will be gently guided and given the option to sign up and enjoy the full features and functionality of the site.

+**Browse Places**

 ### **Login/ Sign Up Pages**